SamBhuj25/Laptop_Price/README.md

 * Project is about laptop price Prediction Based on Various Features:

 # Why ?
-Costomer unable to select Best Laptop
+* Costomer unable to select Best Laptop
- compare Laptop Price on Basis different Company names and Specification
+* even if costomer go to any branch there like HP , DELL there he able to compare only DELL Company Laptop with diff.
+Specification ** So Here Costomer able to compare Laptop Price on Basis different Company names and Specification

 # For Whom ?